 An entity is not required to provide an auxiliary aid or service if it would fundamentally alter the nature of the program or service.

-Fundamental Alteration: Part 2
+Fundamental Alteration: Part 2 maximum extent possible.

 A public entity is not required to take action if it would result in undue financial and administrative burdens.